Aerial view of lakefront homes and lakes in Windermere Florida

 The market features local produce, baked goods, plants, handmade goods, prepared foods, and other vendors.
 It draws residents from Windermere and surrounding communities and has become one of the regular gathering points for the area.

-A farmers market does not sell the house by itself.
+A farmers market doesn't sell the house by itself.
 But it does sell the lifestyle.
 And that matters.

 Town Parks and Community Events